-It’s important to keep your scene organised.
+It’s important to keep your scene organized.
 In this lesson, we will go through basic selection techniques and how to hide and unhide objects to make you scene more manageable.

 Next we will explore the Attribute Editor which lists attributes on the selected object and gives you full graphical controls to edit attributes rather than just text boxes.

-There are many ways to manipulate and object.
-In this lesson, we dive deeper into the 3D modeling tool set and explore the various tools used such as multi-cut, extrude and bevel.
+There are many ways to manipulate an object.
+In this lesson, we dive deeper into the 3D modeling toolset and explore tools such as the multi-cut, extrude and bevel tools.

-To make sure you fully understand Maya’s modelling toolset we’ll walk you through the steps of creating a basic polygon sword before we get into the Lightsaber tutorials.
+To make sure you fully understand Maya’s modeling toolset we’ll walk through the steps of creating a basic polygon sword before getting into the lightsaber tutorials.